wombleton/gitlaw-nz/acts/A/Aviation Crimes Act 1972.md

     (7) If the commander of an aircraft intends to deliver any person in accordance with subsection (5) in New Zealand or, in the case of a New Zealand aircraft, in any other country which is a party to the Tokyo Convention, he shall, before or as soon as practicable after landing, give notification of his intention and of the reasons for his intention to an appropriate authority in that country (being, in New Zealand, a member of the New Zealand Police).

-    (8) Any commander of an aircraft who without reasonable cause fails to comply with the requirements of subsection (6) or subsection (7) is liable on summary conviction to a fine not exceeding $400\.
+    (8) Any commander of an aircraft who without reasonable cause fails to comply with the requirements of subsection (6) or subsection (7) is liable on conviction to a fine not exceeding $400\.

     (9) A person who in good faith imposes reasonable measures, including restraint, on another person in accordance with the provisions of this section is not guilty of an offence and is not liable to any civil proceeding in respect of those measures.

+    Section 15(8): amended, on 1 July 2013, by [section 413][58] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 16 Arrest of persons delivered to Police